2005 Sacagawea Dollar Value (2026 Guide): Errors List, “P”, “D” & “S” Mint Mark Worth

 Below is the historical auction price trend data for this coin:

-Regarding market activity, the following chart shows the changes in collector interest in this coin.
+Regarding market activity, the following chart shows changes in collector interest over time.

 Market activity: 2005-D Sacagawea Dollar